jeffrom/logd/README.md

 reasonably-sized messages per second.
 The bottleneck for reads and writes should be kernel space, specifically network and disk IO, not the server itself.
 The kernel should be leveraged here to increase performance.
-For example, the `sendfile` system call is used when sending batches to client readers.
+For example, on OSes that support it, the `sendfile` system call is used when sending batches to client readers.

 Other goals are to minimize hot-path memory allocations and copying of bytes.